 - Add lard, honey and egg to the bowl of a standing mixer.
 With whisk attachment at medium speed, cream together until light and fluffy, about 3-4 minutes.

-- Meanwhile, combine apple cider vinegar and coconut cream (tip: add vinegar to the bottom of a measuring cup and then pour in coconut cream to the ¾ cup line).
+- Meanwhile, combine apple cider vinegar and coconut cream (tip: add vinegar to the bottom of a measuring cup and then pour in cream to the ¾ cup line).
 Add 1 tsp baking soda and let sit for 2 minutes.
 (Caution: it will froth and expand, so use at least a 2 cup size measuring cup or do this step in a mixing bowl.)

-- With mixer on low, add thirds of flour mixture and coconut cream mixture, alternately.
+- With mixer on low, add thirds of flour mixture and cream mixture, alternately.
 Once fully incorporated, remove whisk attachment and fold in rhubarb by hand.

 - Pour batter into prepared baking dish.